 I don’t know.
 There are many reasons for me to conclude that it’s more conducive to improving myself and my environment – or at least, harming it less – than eating animal products would be.

 For one, cultivating enough plants to feed me takes a lot less space, soil, water, and fertilizer, and causes a lot less pollution, than raising enough animals to do so would.
 For another, insofar as I know, the suffering of plants being cultivated is a lot less than would be the suffering of animals being raised in order to feed me.
 And for a third, it simply feels a lot less dignified to me to kill another animal – by proxy or otherwise – than it does to pick up a plant in order to eat it.
-Maybe I’m biased, but I want to live too 🙂

 There are means to further enhance the ethics of plant-eating, for instance, by cultivating on my own the plants that I eat, and I am currently striving to acquire the means of doing so.
-Ultimately, we can never fully nullify our impact on the environment merely by reducing our consumption (although it goes a long way); at some point, we have to start giving back to the environment as well.
-You know, plant a tree.

-How I Eat Plants
+How I Eat A Plant-Based Diet

 Unlike those who chose a similar eating style strictly because of ethical reasons, I chose it mostly because of my own body’s demands, as a consequence of my evolving tastes.
 It doesn’t feel like I’m restricting myself at all; on the contrary, I’m discovering more to enjoy every day.
 I’m not trying to use ingenious recipes to simulate the taste of meat; I’m exploring the brilliant taste that the plants themselves have to offer.
 And I’m not just “being positive”; I really mean it.